U.S. stresses commitment to defend Japan in Washington talks

 Such concerns have added momentum to Abe's drive to beef up Japan's air and naval forces while loosening constitutional limits on action that its military can take abroad.

-After an agreement drawn up by Kerry and Kishida and their countries' defense ministers last year, the allies have begun revising guidelines on defense cooperation last updated in 1997, aiming to complete a revamp by the end of this year.
+After an agreement drawn up by Kerry and Kishida and their countries' defence ministers last year, the allies have begun revising guidelines on defence cooperation last updated in 1997, aiming to complete a revamp by the end of this year.

 Washington has long encouraged Tokyo to take a greater share of the bilateral security burden, but U.S. officials have not made clear if they want Japan to acquire greater offensive capability.